n0shake/Public-APIs/README.md

 - [Typeform](https://developer.typeform.com/) - Typeform's APIs allow you to create and edit Typeform surveys, and retrieve survey responses on demand.
 - [Who Hosts This](https://www.who-hosts-this.com/API) - Detect the hosting provider powering any web site
 - [WolframAlpha](http://products.wolframalpha.com/api/) - Integrate top of the line computational knowledge into your applications through the WolframAlpha API. 💸
+- [WorldTimeAPI](http://worldtimeapi.org) - A JSON/plain-text which returns the (approx) current time for a provided timezone or IP.
+Targetted at limited-compute IoT devices.
 - [Wunderlist](https://developer.wunderlist.com/) - The Wunderlist API provides REST-based storage and synchronization of a user’s lists across multiple platforms and devices.

 ### Movies